carlosonunez/daylio-to-day-one/README.md

 > ✅ You'll need to install Docker to use this.
 [Click here](https://get.docker.io)
 > to learn how or run `brew install docker` if you're on a Mac.

-1. Clone this repository.
-2. Export your Daylio entries as a CSV and save them to this repository's directory in a file called `daylio.csv`.
-3. Run the exporter: `docker-compose run --rm export-daylio-entries`.
-   This will produce a JSON file called `dayone.json`.
-4. Import the JSON into Daylio.
-The entries will get imported into your default journal.

 ## Quirks